 Online Vs. Offline Brand Marketing — Which Is Best for You?

 When deciding between traditional marketing and digital marketing, there is a lot to consider.
-In the table below, we’ll share the purpose of each strategy, its pros and cons and the cost estimation.
+In the table below, we’ll share the purpose of each strategy, its pros, cons, and cost estimation.
 This helps you understand both methods and decide which one is the best for your business.

 Physical Store vs. Ecommerce Site